 Upcoming USFWS Migratory Bird Regulations Committee Meeting

-The U.S. Fish and Wildlife Service Migratory Bird Regulations Committee (SRC) will meet on October 12–13, 2022, to consider and develop proposed regulations for the 2023–24 migratory game bird hunting seasons.
+The U.S. Fish and Wildlife Service Migratory Bird Regulations Committee (SRC) will meet on October 10-11th, 2023 to consider and develop proposed regulations for the 2024–2025 migratory game bird hunting seasons.
 Meetings on both days will commence at approximately 11 a.m. (eastern time) and are open to the public.
+The meeting on the 11th may adjourn early if the agenda discussions are complete and there is no further business brought before the SRC.
+The meeting will be conducted by video and telephonically with or without the aid of video technology.
 Meeting details will be posted on the Migratory Bird Regulations Committee Meeting Event webpage when they become available.

 The Atlantic Flyway Council is composed of the states of Connecticut, Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia; the Canadian territory of Nunavut and provinces of Newfoundland, New Brunswick, Nova Scotia, Ontario, Prince Edward Island, and Quebec; plus the U.S. territories of Puerto Rico and U.S. Virgin Islands.